cynthiatreger/az-routing-guide-ep3-nva-routing-fundamentals/README.md

-# Episode #3: NVA Routing: What if a VM hosts an OS with routing capabilities?
+# Episode #3: NVA Routing, what if a VM hosts an OS with routing capabilities?

 An Azure VM running a 3rd Party image with networking capabilities is referred to as an [NVA](https://azure.microsoft.com/en-us/blog/best-practices-to-consider-before-deploying-a-network-virtual-appliance/) (Network Virtual Appliance).
 An NVA could be a firewall, a router, a proxy, an SDWAN hub, an IPSec concentrator etc.